dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    at any time be changed into hard money, to the paper currency of a state of which they are not members.
-Therefore, instead of opposing the Bank on this narrow policy, they would have acted consistently with their interest to have supported it, and joined their endeavors to establish a branch of it in that state.
+Therefore, instead of opposing the Bank on this narrow policy, they would have acted consistently with their interest to have supported it, and joined their endeavours to establish a branch of it in that state.

    As to paper currencies, when we consider the fluctuating disposition of